elalmirante/elalmirante-agent-http/README.md

 # elalmirante-agent-http

-An agent for elalmirante, to use specify `agent` as provider.
+An agent for elalmirante, to use specify `agent-http` as provider.

 Its a drop-in replacement for [webhook](https://gitlab.com/ozkar99/webhook) it can also be used stand alone, advantages over webhook: